mlcommons/GaNDLF/docs/usage.md

   - `Channel_0`: the WSI file
   - `Label`: (optional) the label map file

-Once these files are present, the patch miner can be run as follows:
+Once these files are present, the patch miner can be run using the following command:

 ```bash
 (venv_gandlf) $> python gandlf_patchMiner \